How to work with cross-unit scheduling

 • Warnings follow your organization’s configured rules.

-• Soft warnings on cross-unit shifts (e.g., overtime, overlap) can be overridden by the scheduling manager.
+• Warnings on cross-unit shifts (e.g., overtime, overlap) can be overridden by the scheduling manager.

 • Hard warnings cannot be overridden.